-In 1993, KEM developed and released a heat stroke checker (WBGT-101) to measure WBGT values for the purpose of preventing heatstroke.
-A miniature version of this, the portable heat stroke checker (WBGT-103) became a popular product and was adopted in many situations, such as at sporting venues, and at building sites and other places where manual labor was performed.
+In 1993, KEM developed and released a heat index meter (WBGT-101) to measure WBGT values for the purpose of preventing heatstroke.
+Miniature versions of WBGT-101, the portable heat stroke checkers (WBGT-103 series) became popular products and were adopted in many situations, such as at sporting venues, and at building sites and other places where manual labor was performed.

 Established the Kyushu Laboratory and Kyushu Office.

-Tokyo Office expanded and transferred to Chiyoda City, Tokyo, and integrated with the Yokohama Office.
+Tokyo Office expanded and transferred to Chiyoda-ku, Tokyo, and integrated with the Yokohama Office.

-Released heat stroke checkers and amenity meters.
+Released heat index meter (WBGT-101) and amenity meter (AM-101).
 Body temperature sensor for air conditioning passed technical evaluation tests by the Japanese Ministry of Construction, and KEM received a written evaluation.

-In 1994, a refractometer (RA-510) was developed to analyze components in foods and chemical products.
+In 1994, refractometer (RA-510) was developed to analyze components in foods and chemical products.
 It was intended to become a core product in the field of analysis instruments for research.
-In a world’s first, built-in thermostatic functionality for setting the measurement temperature range, which was achieved through the development of density/specific gravity meters, was applied to a refractometer.
+In a world’s first, the built-in temperature control for setting the measurement sample temperature, which was achieved through the development of density/specific gravity meters, was applied to refractometer.
 Incorporation of this function significantly reduced measurement times and enabled high-accuracy measurements, thereby having a major impact.

-In 1998, a new model (RA-500) was released with an expanded measurement range to accommodate even spices and petroleum products with a high refractive index.
+In 1998, new model (RA-500) was released with an expanded measurement targets to accommodate even flavors and petroleum products with a high refractive index.
 This model was deployed widely, not only for sale in Japan but also in overseas markets.

-In 2002, in a world’s first, a portable brix meter (RA-150), which was digital and easy to transport, was developed.
-Conventionally, handy refractometers were widely used at food related plants, but this model was welcomed by customers as a groundbreaking alternative.
+In 2002, in a world’s first, portable brix meter (RA-150), which was digital and easy to carry, was developed.
+Conventionally, hand-held refractometers were widely used at food factories, but this model was welcomed by customers as a groundbreaking alternative.

-Released automatic analyzers for total phosphorus and total nitrogen.
+Released automatic analyzer for total phosphorus and total nitrogen (WPA-31).

-Released Windows compatible automatic potentiometric titrators and beer analyzers.
+Released Windows software for automatic potentiometric titrators (AT-Win).

 Acquired the Third Plant in Minami-ku, Kyoto.

-KEM was registered and accredited for ISO 9001 by the JQA.
+KEM was registered and accredited for ISO 9001 by JQA.

-KEM was registered and accredited for ISO 14001 by the JQA.
+KEM was registered and accredited for ISO 14001 by JQA.

-Received JCSS agency accreditation for density standard liquids and vibration type density/specific gravity meters.
+Received JCSS agency accreditation for density standard liquids and density/specific gravity meters.

-In 2002, KEM was accredited as a calibration laboratory for density standard liquids and vibration type density meters, a first for Japan, under the Japan Calibration Service System (JCSS) based on the Japanese Measurement Act.
+In 2002, KEM was accredited as a calibration laboratory for density standard liquids and oscillating U-tube method density/specific gravity meters, a first for Japan, under the Japan Calibration Service System (JCSS) based on the Japanese Measurement Act.
 As a result, KEM became capable of issuing calibration certificates with the JCSS seal certifying traceability to national measurement standards.